Skip To Main Content

 Lake Washington School District recognizes the importance of the development of healthy habits that include physical fitness and emotional well-being and provides a variety of classes to fulfill the 1.5 credit fitness requirement.
 A full list of health and PE classes being offered is available on each school’s website.

 There may be special circumstances where a student may have an alternative option to meet this requirement.
-Students must fill out the Appendix E of the graduation policy and have it approved by a principal or designee to be eligible for this option.
+Students must fill out the Appendix E from the High School Credit section of the Forms Library of the graduation policy and have it approved by a principal or designee to be eligible for this option.
 The alternative Physical Education option is available for high school juniors and seniors.

 Special Circumstances to Access these Alternative Options:

 In accordance with RCW 28A.230.05, individual students may be excused from participating in physical education (PE) otherwise required on account of physical disability, employment, or religious belief, or because of participation in directed athletics or military science and tactics or for other good cause.
-Students must fill out Appendix E of the graduation policy and list the special circumstance that applies.
+Students must fill out Appendix E from the High School Credit section of the Forms Library of the graduation policy and list the special circumstance that applies.

 2024-25 Fitness assessment